This post may contain affiliate links. See my disclosure policy.

 Step 3 – Add the aromatics.
 Cook the onion in the now-empty pan.
 Next, stir in the garlic, then the lemon and olives.

 Step 4 – Pour in the sauce.
-Whisk the stock and tomato paste in a bowl until smooth.
-Return the chicken to the pan, pour in the liquid, and bring the sauce to a boil.
-Reduce the heat and cook until the chicken is tender and the sauce thickens.
+Whisk stock and tomato paste until smooth.
+Add to pan with chicken, boil, then simmer until chicken is tender and sauce thickens.

 - Plan in advance.
 The chicken tastes best when marinated for at least 1 hour before you start cooking.
 When I’m running low on time, I’ll let the chicken soak in the spices overnight in the fridge so I don’t have to think about it the next day.